santoshsankar/ssankarblog/content/posts/HToSASuLecture7.md

 Author: Santosh Sankar
 Summary: My notes from How to Start a Startup's Lecture 7 presented by Kevin Hale focusing on making products users love.

 I am starting out-of-order but have wanted to share my notes from the lectures for the last month.
 Excuse the paper/pictures-- future ones will be scanned.
-These are not a substitute for the actual presentation (which I have embedded below) but what I found interesting and valuable to my toolkit.
+These are not a substitute for the actual presentation but what I found interesting and valuable to my toolkit.
 Without further ado...

 ----